6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 ADVANCED LENS (FOR SEASONED READERS)

-- Moon vs. High Priestess: The High Priestess is about receiving intuition; the Moon is about functioning when intuition is all you have.
-The Priestess holds mystery; the Moon deals with it in motion.
+• Moon vs. High Priestess: The High Priestess is receptive intuition held in stillness; the Moon is receptive intuition tested in motion.
+The Priestess holds mystery; the Moon walks with it in the dark.

-- On the metaphysical end of the spectrum, some people experience the Moon as the archetype of magickal agency.
+• On the metaphysical end of the spectrum, the Moon is the archetype of magickal agency.
 In this view, it’s a power that humans gradually lose as they become socialized into a materialist, rationalist world.
-If the Star awakens a person to the higher realms and the divine origin of the Soul, the Moon awakens the other half of spiritual reality—the powers that operate in the material and subterranean realms.
+If the Star awakens a person to higher realms and the divine origin of the Soul, the Moon awakens the other half of spiritual reality—the powers that operate in the material and subterranean realms.
 The twin pillars seen distantly in the Death card now stand close, and through them lies the Lower World—the shamanic underworld, the primordial womb of creation.
 This is the realm of elemental spirits, power animals, ancestral energies beneath the surface of consciousness, and the raw forces from which life itself emerged.

 COMMON DISTORTION